The Ultimate Guide to Visual Project Management

 Whether it’s string theory or your company’s budget, you can make any idea more accessible if you present it as a visual.
 Not only does this make it simple and easy-to-understand, but it also saves you valuable time and other resources.

 And that’s what visual project management is about!

 You use project timelines and other visual tools to make managing projects easy and fun.

 Visual project management involves using visual techniques and tools to plan, complete, and manage projects.

-The idea is to improve project visibility and help teams gain quick insights into key information, like the project’s deliverables.
+The idea is to improve visibility and help project managers gain quick insights into key information, like key deliverables.

 But what’s wrong with the traditional model?

 Traditional project management relies on text-based information models.
 Email threads as long as your monthly shopping list, stand-ups that outrun your calendars… you know the drill.

 And no project manager wants to deal with such document-heavy processes in a fast-paced business environment!

 On the other hand, visual project management uses diagrams and visual boards to present complex project information.
 This makes the info easily accessible and ensures that everyone involved in the project is on the same page.